 MS is more common in women (75 percent of patients tend to be women), although the progressive from onset form tends to occur in older individuals (late 30s, early 40s) and affects men as often as women.

 MS patients may experience prolonged periods where they appear to be clinically stable.
 However, it is now known that the disease does not remit.
 There is ongoing accumulating permanent damage in untreated patients, even when they appear to be doing well.

 Diagnose and Treat Early

-Early diagnosis is now recognized as very important, since there are a number of approved disease modifying agents to treat the relapsing forms of MS. It appears that the best long-term outcomes are seen when treatment is started early.
+Early diagnosis is now recognized as very important, since there are a number of approved disease modifying agents to treat MS. It appears that the best long-term outcomes are seen when treatment is started early.
 It is very important not to ignore symptoms that could represent a first attack of MS.

 The Stony Brook Difference

 The Stony Brook Multiple Sclerosis (MS) Adult Comprehensive Care Center was the first center of its kind on Long Island.
 Started in 1990 by Dr. Patricia K. Coyle, an internationally recognized expert in MS, the Center has about 1,700 patient visits a year.

 It is staffed by an experienced care team focusing on patient care, education, and MS research:

 Patricia K. Coyle, MD, Director, has several decades of experience with nervous system immune-mediated and infectious disorders.
 She has been involved since medical school with patient care and research focused on MS.